jessepav/lacygoill-wiki-backup/vim/autocmd.md

 Finally,  it's harder  to avoid  conflicts between  script-local variables  than between function-local ones, simply because a script is usually much longer than a function.

+### Which pitfall should I be aware of, when using them?

+Suppose that:

+   - you use a lambda/closure/partial
+   - its definition is not static but dynamic (it depends on some value which can change at runtime)

+   - your autocmd is local to a buffer (pattern `<buffer>`)
+   - it can be installed in different buffers simultaneously

+In that case, every time `Func()`  is invoked, the new definition will overwrite the old one which is currently used in the previously installed autocmds.

+MWE:

+    fu Func()
+       let msg = bufname('%')
+       fu!
+Closure() closure
+           echom msg
+       endfu
+       au WinEnter <buffer> call Closure()
+    endfu

+Call this function in two windows displaying buffers with different names.
+Then, alternate the focus between the two windows:
+Vim always displays the  same buffer name, the one displayed  in the last window where you called `Func()`.

+You probably expected Vim to display the names of the two buffers alternatively.
+If that's an issue, use an `:exe` instead of a lambda/closure/partial:

+    fu Func()
+       let msg = bufname('%')
+       exe 'au WinEnter <buffer> echom '..string(msg)
+    endfu

 ##
 # How to write the quantifier “0 or 1” in the pattern of an autocmd?